jackoalan/llvm-mos/README.md

 - LLVM's stack slot coloring places the most important values in hard stack.

 - A whole-program IPO pass detects whether or not functions might be recursive.
-  If not, all stack locations are lowered to static memory locations, since at most one invocation of the function can be active at a time.
+  - All local stack locations of nonrecursie functions are lowered to static memory locations, since at most one invocation can be active at a time.
+  - Nonrecursive callers may still end up placing outgoing arguments on the soft stack, since the callee may or may not be recursive.
+Recursiveness is not part of the ABI.

 - Variable sized stack frames (`alloca`) are not yet supported.